The secret sauce to winning at youth sports is the understanding that it all starts with the right coaching attitude.

 7. Let your stars shine.

-It seems that some coaches try too hard to be superstar coaches at games.
+Some coaches try too hard to be superstar coaches at games.
 They’ll stand, they’ll pace, they’ll work the officials, they’ll scream, they’ll shout, and to what effect?
 It distracts from their players on the court.
 Youth sports are ultimately about the players.
 Let your stars shine.
-Parents and fans don’t come to games to watch coaches coach.
-They come to watch players play.
-Coaches need to act their role, and remember, it’s a supporting role.”

-By Michael O’Halloran
+By Mike O’Halloran

 Book Excerpt: The above article is an excerpt from Michael O’Halloran’s book Layups and Life Lessons: 101 Coaching Tips for Youth Basketball.